Unique Classification

 dominant_class

-Model predicted outcome of most likely/majority class within selected interval
+The model predicted outcome of most likely/majority class within the selected interval

 length_interval